8 Best Moisturizers for Combination Skin on Amazon (2026)

 - SPF (AM only) -- EltaMD UV Clear SPF 46 or La Roche-Posay Toleriane Double Repair UV if you want to combine moisturizer and SPF into one step.

 The PM routine can skip SPF entirely.
-For combination skin in the evening, CeraVe PM is the optimal single-step moisturizer after actives -- niacinamide continues working overnight on the T-zone while ceramides support barrier repair on drier areas.
+For combination skin in the evening, CeraVe PM is a practical single-step moisturizer after actives -- niacinamide supports a balanced-looking T-zone while ceramides support comfort on drier areas.

 FAQ: Moisturizers for Combination Skin